sunnydowari/kradle/readme.md

-Kradle is an instant messaging app, using the powerful MERN stack
+Kradle is an instant messaging app, which uses the powerful MERN stack